Hunterm267/QuestionBot/README.md

 q/setModReportChannel *chan* : Sets the channel that the bot should post mod reports to (I.E : Commands used, questions changed).

-q/setQuestionTime *timeInSeconds* : Sets the time period that the question should be updated at.
-This will immediately cause the question to rotate.
+q/setRotateTime *HH:MM* : Sets the time at which to post a new question. *HH:MM* is given in 24-hour time, I.E 13:45 for 1:45 PM.

 q/setQuestionChannel *chan* : Sets the channel to which the questions should be posted.
-The bot will purge this channel, post its question, and pin that message every *timeInSeconds* seconds.
+The bot will purge this channel and post the next question every day after the time set in setRotateTime passes.

 q/startQuestions, q/stopQuestions : Self explanatory.
 Starts (or stops) the question rotation.
+If setRotateTime has not been called, defaults to 00:00 (Midnight)